fabioformosa/quartz-manager/README.md

 |quartz-manager.security.accounts.in-memory.users[0].roles[0] | string   | yes              |         | set the value ADMIN          |

-### Quart Manager Persistence
+### Quart Manager Persistence Lib

-If you don't want to lose your scheduler config and the progress of your trigger, when you stop&start your webapp, you have to enable a security layer which persists data on a postgresql database.
-The `quartz-manager-persistence-module` needs a postgresql datasource to create its tables.
-To import the `quartz-manager-persistence-module`, please add the following dependency:

-MAVEN
+By default, Quartz Manager runs with a `org.quartz.simpl.RAMJobStore` that stores your managed scheduler in memory.
+The RAMJobStore is the simplest store and also the most performant.
+However it comes with the drawback that all scheduling data are lost if your applications ends or crashes.
+In case of a restarting of your app, you can't resume the scheduler from the point it stopped.
+Import the Quartz Manager Persistence Module if you want to persist your scheduler data.
+The pre-requesite is the availability of Postgresql database where Quartz Manager can store its information.
+You have to provide it a bare database and a postresql user granted for DDL and DML queries.
+About the DDL, consider that Quartz Manager Persistence will create all tables it needs to work at the bootstrap.

+### Dependency

+#### Maven

 ```
 <dependency>